JohnBinford/AppleWood-Pointe/readme.md

 # News
 #### Email List
+- The list has been updated!
+(Two typos, and two new participants.)
 - To keep our emails more private, please email johnathan.binford@gmail.com for a copy of the list!
 #### Links
 [Link to Letter from Luncheon](./Collateral/JohnBinford-1.md)